-REVISIONS 02-10-2011 Created a new medical policy entitled Novel Lipid Risk Factors in Risk Assessment and Management of Cardiovascular Disease which replaced the following medical policies: Apolipoprotein B in the Risk Assessment and Management of Cardiovascular Disease
+REVISIONS 02-10-2011 Created a new medical policy entitled Novel Lipid Risk Factors in Risk Assessment and Management of Cardiovascular Disease which replaced the following medical policies:

 Current Procedural Terminology © American Medical Association.
 All Rights Reserved.
 Blue Cross and Blue Shield Kansas is an independent licensee of the Blue Cross Blue Shield Association